-Rockefeller saw the automobile as a threat to the peace and splendor of the park and the people who walked and rode horses there, and his response was to create an auto-free zone.
+Rockefeller saw the automobile as a threat to the peace and splendor of the park and the people who walked and rode horses there.
+His response was to create an auto-free zone.
 His construction efforts spanned 27 years and resulted in a system of paths that wind around lakes, over hills, through forests and across handsome granite bridges that connect the pathways.
+Acadia recently celebrated its 100 year anniversary in 2017.

-With the park’s 100-year anniversary approaching in 2017, there’s no better way to celebrate the park’s history and get in shape for the upcoming winter snowshoe season than to hit the trails this fall.
+There’s no better way to celebrate Rockefeller’s work than by using it to get in shape for the upcoming winter snowshoe season.
 The pathways provide the serenity that forests are known for and a great workout for all fitness levels.
 The only company you might encounter will be other cyclists, walkers and the occasional horse-drawn carriage.

-There are many access points to the trail system, but regardless of where you enter the network you can gain access to them all.
-There are hills to challenge your legs as well as long, relatively flat stretches to enjoy the scenery.
+There are many access points to the trail system, and regardless of where you enter the network, you can gain access to them all.
+The hills will challenge your legs and you’ll have long, relatively flat stretches to enjoy the scenery.
 There are also wide paths that are perfect for families with children and beginners.
 The surface of the paths is crushed gravel and suitable for any type of bike.
-Sign posts are located at the intersections so that you know where you are headed, and maps are available at any of the bike rental shops in nearby Bar Harbor.
+Signposts are located at the intersections so that you know where you are headed, and maps are available at any of the bike rental shops in nearby Bar Harbor.

 There are numerous places to stop off and enjoy your surroundings, including the shores of Eagle Lake and Jordan Pond.
 If you are heading out to Jordan Pond you can get a cup of coffee and snack upstairs in the Jordan Pond House gift shop.
-For something more substantial, there is also a full-service restaurant open daily with both indoor and outdoor seating on its magnificent lawns overlooking the pond and surrounding peaks.
-Their lobster stew is locally renowned.
-Also, the afternoon tea is an event not to be missed.
-Leftover from the days of yore, tea (or coffee) is served with their world famous popovers.
+For something more substantial, there is a full-service restaurant open daily.
+The restaurant has indoor and outdoor seating on its magnificent lawns overlooking the pond and surrounding peaks.
+Their lobster stew is locally renowned, and the afternoon tea is not to be missed.
+Leftover from the days of yore, tea (or coffee) is served with their world-famous popovers.

 There are two main rental shops in Bar Harbor that provide half-day and full-day rentals: Acadia Bike and Bar Harbor Bike Shop.
 Both shops provide helmets and free maps.
-You can also request a bike with a wider seat for comfort.
-Bikes have a bracket to hold your water bottle, and the shops sell any accessory you might need.
-You can also rent car racks, child trailers and seats, helmets for all and even baby backpacks.
+Moreover, you can request a bike with a wider seat for comfort.
+These bikes have a bracket to hold your water bottle, and the shops sell any accessory you might need.
+In addition, you can also rent car racks, child trailers, and seats, helmets for all, and even baby backpacks.
 Ask either shop about a guided tour planned with your family in mind.

-Acadia’s misty heights and mix of green forest and spectacular ocean panoramas are known worldwide, and fall is a prime time to visit the park and enjoy its natural beauty.
+Acadia’s misty heights and mix of green forest and spectacular ocean panoramas are known worldwide.
+Fall is a prime time to visit the park and enjoy its natural beauty.
 Any method you choose to explore–on foot, two-wheels or horseback–will provide great cross-training and a nice preview of the trails to prepare for the upcoming snowshoeing season.